 Cats love routines and if you place a nice bowl of tasty food every day at the same time, he or she will feel happy being with you.
 Also, make sure to keep the water bowl with fresh and clean water at all times.
 Your cat needs clean water to keep its urinary system healthy.
 These actions will make your cat respect you and trust you because you are taking good care of it.

 Good management of the litter box.
 The litter box is one of the most important aspects of a cat’s life.
-Make sure to keep its litter box clean, with a proper dimension according to your cat’s size and with easy access.
-The litter box needs to be stable and located in a quiet place.
+Make sure to keep its litter box clean and odor free, with a proper dimension according to your cat’s size and with easy access.
+The litter box needs to be stable and located in a quiet place (learn more about best location for your cat’s litter box) .
 If your cat is just getting used to your house and it doesn’t like its litter box will end up doing its business somewhere else.

 Hiding places & Nice bedding.
 Make sure to provide a hiding spot for your cat in your house, with easy access and exit, you can get a cat house or similar as well.
 This is very important in the beginning since they will need a place to feel safe since they will experience some anxiety and stress from being in a new territory.
 Also, get a comfy and soft bed for your cat, they love soft beds!

 A High place.
 To be higher is important for cats.
 If you want your cat to trust you, you need to make its territory a pleasant space for it.
 Provide a scratching post or make one yourself.
 This will keep your cat’s claws away from your furniture as well.

 2. DON’T FORCE ANYTHING.
 LET YOUR CAT TO APPROACH YOU.

 When it comes to physical contact you will need to have some patience with your cat.
 The time frame for your cat to start approaching you will depend on its personality and also if it was neglected or abused previously.